Mitsubishi Heavy Industries H3-30 Test Flight H3-30

 Tanegashima Space Center, Japan

-Yoshinobu Launch Complex LP-2 has witnessed the launch of 16 rockets, including 16 orbital launch attempts.
-While Tanegashima Space Center, Japan, has been the site for 97 rocket launches.
+The Yoshinobu Launch Complex LP-2 launch pad has hosted 16 rocket launches, including 16 orbital launch attempts.
+The Tanegashima Space Center, Japan launch site has been the location for 97 total rocket launches.

 The Tanegashima Space Center is the largest rocket-launch complex in Japan.
 It is located on the southeastern tip of Tanegashima, an island located south of Kyushu, an island and region and Japan.
 It was established in 1969 when the National Space Development Agency of Japan (NASDA) was formed, and is now run by JAXA.
 The activities that take place at TNSC include assembly, testing, launching, and tracking satellites, as well as rocket engine firing tests.